 A buyer of fixed price supply would sell the swap to convert to index pricing.

+(quick example on this point?)

 Sub-Topic 3: Pricing Swaps

-Swaps is an exchange of payment between two parties, one of whom pays a fixed price while the other pays a specified index or floating price.
+Swaps are an exchange of payment between two parties, one of whom pays a fixed price while the other pays a specified index or floating price.
 The fixed price is the “price” of the swap and it is this price that needs to be determined.
 Only net payments change hands, there is no actual sale of the commodity involved.

 Inputs to the price of a swap include: